awsdocs/aws-rust-developer-guide-v1/doc_source/lambda.md

             );
             // The sender of the request receives this message in response.
             FailureResponse {
-                body: "The lambda encountered an error and your message was not saved".to_owned(), }
+                body: format!("The lambda encountered an error and your message was not saved: {}", err), }
         })?;